failsafe-go/failsafe-go.dev/retry.md

 builder.WithRandomDelay(time.Second, 10*time.Second)
 ```

-Or a [computed delay][WithDelayFn] based on an execution result or exception:
+Or a [computed delay][WithDelayFn] based on an execution result or error:

 ```go
 builder.WithDelayFn(ComputeDelay)